 I can barely make out his face, but—

-The amount of pleasure I get from being able to curse at him—he swings his foot into my stomach, and it knocks the wind out of me.
+The amount of pleasure I get from still being able to curse at him—he swings his foot into my stomach, and it knocks the wind out of me.
 I lurch forward, arms over my head and cough, barely able to breathe as he continues kicking me.

 I hear Eleven’s footsteps jogging back.